Appeared in GATE 2025? Read the article below to know GATE Normalisation Process and how marks are calculated.

 The reason why are GATE Marks Normalised?

-- The GATE exam authorities use this Normalisation process due to the fact that the examination is conducted in multiple sessions for some of the papers.
+- The GATE exam authorities use this Normalisation process because the examination is conducted in multiple sessions for some papers.

 - Exams held in multiple sessions because most PSU recruitments are for these particular branches.